rayen128/project/ds/20 statistiek/climate/climate_change.md

 ## KNMI data

+### Acknowledgments

+This exercise is based on materials from the Minor AI program, specifically the Course Data Processing and Representations.
+Special thanks to Wouter Vrielink & Tim Doolan for providing these materials.

 > Let op!
 Onderstaande opdracht mag je in groepjes van 2 of 3 personen maken.
 Zorg wel dat jullie allemaal een eigen notebook bijhouden en begrijpen wat jullie doen.

 For this first assignment we will be using KNMI weather data, containing average temperatures from *1901* through *2016*.
 The question we are trying